dewan-ahmed/appsody-actions/README.md

 ...
 ```

-## Creating your Appsody project
+## Create your Appsody project

-Create a project folder and follow the commands below to init an Appsody Node.js/Express project
+Create a project folder <!--EM: How?--> and follow the commands below to initiate an Appsody Node.js/Express project:

 ```
 mkdir appsody-actions
 cd appsody-actions
 appsody init nodejs-express
 ```

-Once the project initializes, create a repository on GitHub and push your project contents to that repository.
+Once the project initializes, create a repository on GitHub, and push your project contents to that repository. <!--EM: Is this pretty standard?
+Will people know how to do this or do we need to explain how to create the repo/ push the contents?-->

-## Creating a docker hub image registry
+## Create a Docker hub image registry

-1. Go to hub.docker.com and login/register.
+1. Go to hub.docker.com and login or register a new account.
-2. Create a new image registry by going to hub.docker.com/repository/create
+2. Create a new image registry by going to hub.docker.com/repository/create and following the prompts.

-## Adding Continuous Integration to your repository using GitHub Actions
+## Add continuous integration to your repository using GitHub Actions

-1. From your newly created github repository, go to Settings --> Secret and add two parameters - DOCKER_HUB and DOCKER_HUB_KEY.
+1. From your newly created GitHub repository, go to **Settings > Secret** and add two parameters: `DOCKER_HUB` and `DOCKER_HUB_KEY`.
 Use your dockerhub username for the first parameter and dockerhub password for the latter.
-2. Create a new file called *build.yml* in the root of your project folder /.github/workflows/build.yml
+2. Create a new file called `build.yml` in the root of your project folder `/.github/workflows/build.yml`.
-3. Copy the following contents in that file (*Make sure to replace the --push-url value with your docker username.
-The repo name will be the name of your Appsody project.*)
+3. Copy the following contents into that file. **Make sure to replace the `--push-url` value with your docker username.
+The repo name will be the name of your Appsody project.**

 ```
 name: Appsody-Actions CI

 on: